tljurecki/workday-flow/README.md

-# Work Day Scheduler Starter Code
+# Work Day Scheduler
+This is a daily calendar scheduling app to help plan your day.

+# Languages Used
+* HTML
+* CSS
+* Bootstrap
+* Jquery
+* JavaScript
+* Moment.js

+# Site Location

+# Site Preview